mbid/mbid.github.io/posts/dependent-types-for-datalog/index.md

     then f(x)!;
 }
 ```
-The exclamation mark operator means that Eqlog is Turing complete.
+The exclamation mark operator make Eqlog Turing complete.
-To prevent Eqlog programmers from inadvertedly introducing new elements in rules, leading to non-termination, Eqlog enforces *surjectivity* restrictions in rule definitions:
+To prevent Eqlog programmers (so: me) from inadvertedly introducing new elements in rules, leading to non-termination, Eqlog enforces *surjectivity* restrictions in rule definitions:
 Unless the exclamation mark operator is used, `then` statements can only mention elements that have been introduced earlier in the same rule by an `if` statement or via the exclamation mark operator.

 The Eqlog compiler does not generate standalone executables.